digital-wolf-farm/html-css-style-guide/styleguide/intro/4-frontend.md

     This style guide aims to help archieve elements of good architecture.

-6. Always start a new project with considered architecture.
+6. Always start a new project with chosen architecture.
 It costs more time at start but brings much more savings of time and nerves in the future.
 I know what I'm talking about - I went through this few times.